jxnblk/reaxe/README.md

 like Babel.
 React can be used in these environments without JSX, but the syntax can be a little cumbersome compared to JSX.
 This module is meant to be a small wrapper around React.createElement to make the syntax easier to read and work with.
+*I have no idea whether this is a good idea or not.*

 ```jsx
 // JSX